TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 So far we've been ignoring the elephant in the room.
 DynamoDB has an eventual consistency model.
 What does that mean for our application?

 The databases we've looked at so far have strong consistency models.
-When you update a row in a relational databas, the change to the row and any related updates to indexes appear to happen at the same time.
-An application either sees the database state before any change has happened, or the state after all the changes have happened.
+When you update a row in a relational database, the change to the row and any related updates to indexes appear to happen at the same time.
+An application either sees the database state before any change has happened, or the state after all the changes have been applied.
 Once the application has seen the changed data, no query will return data from the earlier state.
 In particular, if an application performs an update and then queries the updated state, it will never see data from before the update (known as read after write consistency).

 You can't rely on any of this with DynamoDB.
 By default, [reads are eventually consistent](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
-Data is replicated asynchronously across multiple replica storage nodes for redundancy.
+Data is replicated asynchronously across multiple replica storage partitions for redundancy.
 An eventually consistent read may retrieve data from a replica that hasn't been updated yet.
 You can optionally perform a strongly consistent read (at twice the cost and using twice the IO) which does guarantee read after write consistency when querying a table.

 The global secondary indexes that we've been using are always eventually consistent.
 If you query an index after an update, your change may not be reflected yet.

 Your application needs to be designed to cope with eventual consistency.
 What does that mean in practice?
 In most cases, it doesn't matter that changes made by other clients are eventually consistent.
-The end user doesn't know when those changes were made so won't notice if they show up a few seconds late.
+The end user doesn't know when those changes were made, so won't notice if they show up a few seconds late.
 In our case the grid view is populated by querying an index.
 If a new issue has been added but the index hasn't been updated yet, it won't be visible.
 If a custom field value has been changed, but the index hasn't been updated yet, the issue may appear out of order.
 These are rare occurrences with minimal impact.
 Everything will be sorted out when the UI is next refreshed.

 A more significant problem is that each issue is represented by multiple items: one containing the fixed fields and then one per custom field value.
 By default, updates to a single item are atomic, updates to multiple items (even if batched into a single API call) are not.
 If multiple clients are updating the same issue at roughly the same time, the result may be a mixture of their changes, rather than being entirely one or the other.

 Whether that matters depends on your application.
 If all fields are entirely independent then maybe it's not a problem.
 If there are inter-field consistency constraints it definitely is a problem.
 DynamoDB does support optional [ACID transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html) that guarantee atomic updates for up to 100 items at a time.
 The transaction uses a two phase protocol which doubles the cost and uses twice the IO compared to the base operations.

 In our case, issues can have up to 400 custom fields which means an issue is represented by up to 401 items.
-If more than 100 of those are changed its not possible to perform an atomic update.
+If more than 100 of those are changed it's not possible to perform an atomic update.

 ## Document Design with DynamoDB Streams